intjelic/python-sfml/doc/source/api/graphics.rst

       This color is modulated (multiplied) with the shape's texture if any.
 It can be used to colorize the shape, or change its global opacity.
-You can use :const:`sfml.graphics.Color.TRANSPARENT` to make the inside of the shape transparent, and have the outline alone.
+You can use :const:`Color.TRANSPARENT` to make the inside of the shape transparent, and have the outline alone.
 By default, the shape's fill color is opaque white.